-- 54. Mr Griffin on behalf of the prospective adoptive parents makes much the same submissions.
-He asserts that an application under section 47(5) is not a separate process contemplating a move away from adoption.
-The only right it confers is participation in proceedings which are manifestly part of the process of adoption. - 55.
-Ms Markham, to the same effect, submits on behalf of CB's guardian that on a proper reading Article 1(3)(b) embraces all aspects of the adoptive process.
-The mother's application for leave in accordance with section 47(5) is, she submits, a preliminary stage within the adoption proceedings, directed to a consideration of whether a parent is to be a party to those adoption proceedings.
-It is not some separate process. - I agree with Mr Setright, Mr Griffin and Ms Markham.
+[54] Mr Griffin, on behalf of the prospective adoptive parents, makes much the same submissions.
+He asserts that an application under s 47(5) of the ACA 2002 is not a separate process contemplating a move away from adoption.
+The only right it confers is participation in proceedings which are manifestly part of the process of adoption.

+[55] Ms Markham, to the same effect, submits on behalf of CB's guardian that on a proper reading Art 1(3)(b) of BIIA embraces all aspects of the adoptive process.
+The mother's application for leave in accordance with s 47(5) of the ACA 2002 is, she submits, a preliminary stage within the adoption proceedings, directed to a consideration of whether a parent is to be a party to those - adoption - proceedings.
+It is not some separate process.

+[56] I agree with Mr Setright, Mr Griffin and Ms Markham.
 In my judgment, Moylan J was correct to decide as he did and for the reasons he gave.
-An application under section 47(5) of the 2002 Act is a "measure preparatory to adoption" within the meaning of Article 1(3)(b) of BIIA.
-I do not overlook what Ryder LJ said in Re M (Brussels II Revised: Art 15) [2014] EWCA Civ 152, [2014] 2 FLR 1372, para 12, in a judgment with which both Lewison LJ and I agreed.
-But Ryder LJ's observations about the reach of Article 15 were obiter, the point had not been argued before us and there had been no reference to Article 1(3)(b); they cannot, in my judgment, be treated as being entirely accurate in every respect. - 57.
-So far as concerns Moylan J's decision in relation to section 5(2) of the Family Law Act 1986, this was not the subject of any challenge before us.
+An application under s 47(5) of the ACA 2002 is a 'measure preparatory to adoption' within the meaning of Art 1(3)(b) of BIIA.
+I do not overlook what Ryder LJ said in Re M (Brussels II Revised: Art 15) [2014] EWCA Civ 152, [2014] 2 FLR 1372, at [12], in a judgment with which both Lewison LJ and I agreed.
+But Ryder LJ's observations about the reach of Art 15 were obiter, the point had not been argued before us and there had been no reference to Art 1(3)(b); they cannot, in my judgment, be treated as being entirely accurate in every respect.

+[57] So far as concerns Moylan J's decision in relation to s 5(2) of the Family Law Act 1986, this was not the subject of any challenge before us.
 I propose therefore to say only that I agree both with his decision and with his reasoning on the point.